Logo

 Number of replays

-By default, any animation you create plays only once.
-You can also set up several replays or loop the steps.
+By default, any animation plays only once.
+You can also set several replays or loop the steps.

-The example below shows some variants of setting up the replay.
+The video below shows some variants of how to set up the number of replays.

 Animation direction

-After playing the animation, the animated element returns to the initial state as the animation plays in reverse order.
+• Bounce - After playing the animation, the animated element returns to the initial state while the animation is playing backwards.

 Easing

-This option specifies the change of animation speed that can speed up or slow down during the current step.
+Use this option to set the change of animation speed that can speed up or slow down during the current step.

 You can set up the values of two points on the graph yourself.